From Statistics Explained

 - increased solidarity and sense of responsibility among EU Member States, and between the EU and non-member countries.

 With this in mind, in 2009 the European Commission made a proposal to establish a European Asylum Support Office (EASO).
 This proposal was formally approved during the first half of 2010 when a decision was taken by the Council and the European Parliament to locate the headquarters of this new office in Valletta, Malta.
 The EASO supports EU Member States in their efforts to implement a more consistent and fair asylum policy, for example, by helping to identify good practices, organising training at the European level, and improving access to accurate information on countries of origin.
 It also provides technical and operational support to EU Member States facing particular pressures (in other words, those EU Member States receiving large numbers of asylum applicants).
-The EASO became fully operational in June 2011.
+The EASO became fully operational in June 2011 and has worked to increase its capacity, activity and influence, working with the European Commission and the United Nations high commission for refugees (UNHCR).
+The EASO has started to provide assistance to several EU Member States that formally requested support, including relocation of international protection beneficiaries within the EU’s pilot project on intra-EU relocation (EUREMA) from Malta, co-funded under the European refugee fund (ERF).

 In May 2010, the European Commission presented an action plan for unaccompanied minors (COM(2010) 213 final), who are regarded as the most exposed and vulnerable victims of migration.
 This plan aims to set-up a coordinated approach and commits all EU Member States to grant high standards of reception, protection and integration for unaccompanied minors.
 As a complement to this action plan, the European migration network has produced a comprehensive EU study on reception policies, as well as return and integration arrangements for unaccompanied minors.